reidbraswell1/react-router/README.md

 This section covers setting up React Router with two pages, Home and Films.

 ### Exercise 1: Restructure Project Files
-To clear space for React Router to be in App.jsx, move your existing code from there to a specific page component.
+To clear space for React Router to be in `App.jsx`, move your existing code from there to a specific page component.

-1. Create a new folder in src/ called pages/
+1. Create a new folder in `src/` called `pages/`
-1. Within pages/, create a new file called home.page.jsx
+1. Within `pages/`, create a new file called `home.page.jsx`
-1. Copy the contents from App.jsx into home.page.jsx
+1. Copy the contents from `App.jsx` into `home.page.jsx`
-1. Change the component name from App to HomePage
+1. Change the component name from `App` to `HomePage`
-1. Remove the FilmsList component from the HomePage return statement (it will be it's own page component later 😉)
+1. Remove the `FilmsList` component from the `HomePage` return statement (it will be it's own page component later 😉)
-1. Your HomePage component should resemble:
+1. Your `HomePage` component should resemble:

 ```
 import React, { useState } from "react";